omrfrkaytnc/machine_learning/README.md

-# miuul Data Scientist & Machine Learning Bootcamp
+# Machine Learning

-This repository contains the course contents of the Data Science and Machine Learning Bootcamp I attended.
-I've organized each module into three main categories:
+This repository contains the course contents of the Data Science and Machine Learning Bootcamp - Machine Learning Module I attended.
+I've organized module into three main categories:

 ## Datasets
 This folder contains datasets used in both lectures and case studies.